-Section 408 (p)(5) provides that the Administrator shall issue an order to a registrant of a substance for which testing is required under this subsection, or to a person who manufactures or imports a substance for which testing is required under this subsection, to conduct testing in accordance with the screening program, and submit information obtained from the testing to the Administrator, within a reasonable time period that the Administrator determines is sufficient for the generation of the information.
+Section 408(p)(5) of the FFDCA provides that the Administrator shall issue an order to a registrant of a substance for which testing is required under this subsection, or to a person who manufactures or imports a substance for which testing is required under this subsection, to conduct testing in accordance with the screening program, and submit information obtained from the testing to the Administrator, within a reasonable time period that the Administrator determines is sufficient for the generation of the information.

 Section II.
-Why You Are Receiving This Order
+Why You are Receiving this Order

-On [insert date of FR publication], 2009, EPA published a final list of the chemicals to undergo EDSP Tier 1 screening ([inert FR citation]).
+On April 15, 2009, EPA published a final list of the chemicals to undergo EDSP Tier 1 screening (74 FR 17579).
 The chemical identified on page 1 of this Order is included on that list, which identifies the high production volume chemicals used as pesticide inerts (HPV/inerts) that are included in the initial screening of chemicals under the EDSP.
 You are receiving this Order because you are identified as a manufacturer and/or importer of the chemical identified on page 1 of this Order.
 As such, pursuant to section 408(p)(3) of the FFDCA, you are subject to this Order.

 Section III.
-Data Required By This Order
+Data Required by this Order